ThomasWilliamWallace/GangstersOrganisedCrimeInstructions/README.md

 ```
 7. Run the Gangsters.exe
 8. Wait for screen to go black
-9. Ctrl-alt-delete, then choose 'Cancel' from the resulting blue
+9. Ctrl-alt-delete, then choose 'Cancel' from the resulting blue screen menu
 7. Run the Gangsters.exe
 8. Wait for screen to go black.
 9. Ctrl-alt-delete, then choose 'Cancel' from the resulting blue screen